“I Have Called You My Friend.” How a Childhood Friendship Led Me to Know the Greatest Friend of All.

 He asked me if it would be alright to talk with my friend Becky, who was having trouble in her new marriage.
 Out of respect for my friend, I agreed.
 After learning she had gotten away from her faith in recent years, he asked if she would like to renew her relationship with Jesus.
 She said she yes, and the pastor asked me if it would be alright if they prayed.
 He said he didn’t usually ask another person if they want to pray when someone else in the home has already said no, but since we were such good childhood friends, would it be o.k. if he prayed with her?
 I had always appreciated and respected the Buchanan’s beliefs so I said, “Of course.”
 He said one more thing before they prayed.
 “Avigayil, if you decide you would like to join us, please do.”
 “Sure, sure”, I thought.
 That wasn’t going to happen.
 “Thank you but, I still have too many questions,” I said.

 Within seconds, there seemed to be a holy glow in the room.
-It was as if time stopped and I was in the presence of God, as he spoke directly to my heart, “Avigayil, every moment in your life leads up to this one right now.
-I gave you this friend when you were a child.
+It was as if time stopped and God was showing me a picture of my life up until that point, as he spoke directly to my heart, “Avigayil, every moment in your life leads up to this one right now.
+I gave you this friend when you were a child so you would know me.
 I’ve brought her here today so you would see who I am.
 I’m here.
-I’m your Messiah.”
-The veil was lifted and I could finally see with clarity–Jesus was the the son of God and the Messiah of my people!
+Will you let me in?.”
+The veil that blinded me before was lifted and I could finally see with clarity–Jesus was the the son of God and the Messiah of my people!

-By this time, the pastor had reached the point in the prayer of asking for forgiveness, when I found myself joining in the prayer too, asking Jesus to come into my heart.
+By this time, the pastor had reached the point in the prayer of asking for forgiveness, when I found myself joining in the prayer too, and to my surprise, asking Jesus to come into my heart.
 All the things I had struggled to understand for months came together like the pieces of a puzzle.
-I had asked God to show me and now, as I sat there in my living room with my childhood friend, (who just happened to come home from New York during my quest for truth), he did show me.
+I had asked God to show me and now, as I sat there in my living room with my childhood friend, (who just happened to come home from New York during my quest for truth), he did show me in a very personal way.

-I suddenly found myself joining in the prayer too, asking Jesus to come into my heart.
-When heads were lifted and eyes were opened, surprise was on every face, including mine!
+I suddenly found myself joining in the prayer too, asking him to come into my heart.
+When heads were lifted and all eyes were opened, surprise was on every face, including mine!
 I had gone into this meeting a total skeptic and nothing the pastor said or anyone else for the past year and a half could convince me.
-But, a “knowing” in my spirit brought me to a place of faith.
+It was simply love that broke through.

 Ezekiel 36:27 says, “I will put my spirit in you and move you to follow my decrees and be careful to keep my laws.
 Then you will know that I am the Lord.”
 Jeremiah 31:31 says, “I will give you a new heart and put a new spirit within you.
 I will take the heart of stone out of you and give you a heart of flesh.”
-It was God himself who had moved me and drawn me to him, and helped me to see.
-I felt joy fill my heart but I also knew there were things I needed forgiveness for.
-Later that night, lying in bed, I began to remember things I had done all throughout my life, sins against God and others that I had rationalized or forgotten.
-They came into my mind, one after the other and for the first time, I was truly grieved over them.
+It was God himself who had moved me and drawn me to him, and helped me to see my need for him.
+But, I also knew I wasn’t holy.
+How could it be so easy?
+I didn’t fully understand the sacrifice Yeshua had made, but I knew there were things I needed forgiveness for.
+Later that night, lying in bed, I began to remember things I had done, sins against God and others that I had rationalized or forgotten.
+Suddenly, it felt like Yom Kippur (The Day of Atonement), when Jews repent for their sins and try to make amend.
+Each transgression came to my mind, one after the other, and for the first time in a long time, I was truly grieved over them.
 I began weeping, telling the Lord I was so sorry for all the ways I had disobeyed him.
 In Hebrew, we call this Teshuva–turning from the way you were going and choosing to go the right way.
-The fear and anxiety that had gripped me before left, and a peace I had never known before flooded my heart.
+The fear and anxiety that had gripped me before left, and a peace I had never known before flooded my room and my heart.
 That night, I slept like a baby.

 The pastor had encouraged me to call three people and tell them about my new faith, so the next day, I called Becky’s mom and Kim.
 They were overjoyed.
 I was amazed at how freely I could say the name of Jesus.
-It became sweeter than honey–no longer the name of an enemy and like a bone in the throat- but that of my dearest friend!
+It became sweeter than honey–no longer a bone in the throat or the name of an enemy!

 Still, I had a third person to call.
 My parents came to my mind, but how could I possibly tell them?
-They would be so hurt and disappointed–they would probably think I was out of my mind.
+They would be so hurt and disappointed–they would probably think I was out of my mind for believing in Jesus.
 I finally got the courage to call.
 When I told them I thought Jesus was the Messiah, my mother asked, “How could you do this?”
 Not wanting to accept the reality of my faith, she announced this was a “temporary phase”.
 My father was devastated.
 “Your grandfather would roll over in his grave if he knew,” he said, his voice breaking.
 Over the next several months, I pointed out to my parents where the Jewish prophecies in Scripture pointed to Jesus.
-They agreed to come to my home for a Messianic Passover Seder, which led to more conversations about my faith.
+Several months later, my parents agreed to come to my home for a Messianic Passover Seder, which led to more conversations about my faith.
+The Passover holiday is full of symbolism that points to Jesus, and my parents were visibly moved by the things that were shared.

-However, my father was so distraught, he went to the Rabbi for help, (who was the son of Holocaust survivors who had endured tremendous suffering at the hands of “Christians”.
+However, later, my father was so distraught, he went to the Rabbi for help, (who was the son of Holocaust survivors that had endured tremendous suffering at the hands of “Christians”.
 He gave my father a book to share with me, in the hopes that I would recant my new beliefs.
 “If she doesn’t,” he said, “there isn’t anything else to do but consider her dead.”
 Eventually, my mother realized this was not temporary as she hoped, and sadly, it affected our relationship.
-She and my dad moved to Florida.
+She and my dad eventually retired to Florida.
 We talked occasionally on the phone, but there was no denying our relationship was strained.
-My father and I were especially close, and we continued to share our hearts with each other until he passed a few years later.
+My father and I had always been very close, and we continued to have heartfelt conversations with each other until he passed a few years later.
 My mother never got over the hurt from my decision and sadly, she passed suddenly a few years after my dad.

 However, during those twelve years after I became a believer, my parents and family did see how my new faith changed my life and how upon following Yeshua, I had more meaning, joy and peace.
 They also realized my faith in Yeshua revived the importance of my Jewish heritage while I was raising my young daughter, which did bring them some happiness.

-The ancient words of King David in Psalm 27 have given constant strength through broken-heartedness and many trials.
+The ancient words of King David in Psalm 27 have given me constant strength through broken-heartedness, loss and many trials.

 “One thing I have asked and that will I seek: that I may dwell in the house of the Lord all the days of my life.
 When my father and mother forsake me, then the Lord will take care of me.
 I would have lost heart unless I had believed that I would see the goodness of the Lord in the land of the living.
 Wait on the the Lord; be of good courage and he shall strengthen your heart; wait I say on the Lord.”
 (Psalm 27)